maxtangli/uniSearch/README.md

 Here comes the question: In such a well designed project, what would be the time cost to reach the requirement from this 1 minute result?

-UniSearch try to reach that goal with 2 customer-written classes and 1 pj-reused prefab.
+UniSearch try to reach that goal in 4 minutes, with the cost of 2 customer-written classes and 1 pj-reused prefab.

-class-one: A CardDataProvider class, wihch provide search results for given search conditions.
+1 DataProvider Class: A CardDataProvider class, wihch provide search results for given search conditions.

 ```C#
 public class CardDataProvider : IDataProvider<Card> {